 What To Expect From Marriage Counselling?

-Some people feel strongly that they would like to see the psychologist alone first.
-This is OK as long as their partner is given equal time alone with the therapist to avoid any perceived bias.
+Some people feel strongly that they would like to see the therapist alone first.
+This is OK as long as their partner is given equal time alone with the counsellor to avoid any perceived bias.
 In every circumstance, the relationships counsellor will do their best to ensure that each person feels equally heard, valued and understood.

 How Relationship Counselling Can Help?